kumbulanit/t-sql/tech company/untitled/Presentations/Module5_Theory_Presentation.md

 DECLARE @Department NVARCHAR(50) = NULL;
 DECLARE @MinSalary MONEY = NULL;

-SELECT FirstName, LastName, Department, BaseSalary FROM Employees
+SELECT FirstName, LastName, d.DepartmentName, BaseSalary FROM Employees
 WHERE (@Department IS NULL OR d.DepartmentName = @Department)
     AND (@MinSalary IS NULL OR BaseSalary >= @MinSalary)